brevdev/brev-docs/docs/index.md

     brev ls
     ```

     Open VS Code to your workspace with

     ```
     brev open workspace_name
     ```

     Follow the guide [here](/howto/connect-via-jetbrains/) for Jetbrains products

 6. **Make your environment reproducible**

     Create your .brev/setup.sh script to make your environment reproducible.

     If your repo contains a `.brev/setup.sh` script, Brev will automatically run it when creating the workspace.

     We automatically create the setup script for you.
 Populate it and commit it to your repo.
 Read more [here](/reference/dot-brev-setup-script/)

-7. (Optional) Configure brev to [autostart ssh proxy daemon](/howto/configure-ssh-proxy-daemon-at-boot/) so you don't have to run [run-tasks](/reference/brev-cli#run-tasks) on boot.

 If you run into any issues, run `brev refresh`.